cloudfuji/devise_cloudfuji_authenticatable/README.md

-devise_bushido_authenticatable
+devise_cloudfuji_authenticatable
 =======

-devise_bushido_authenticatable provides single sign-on support for Bushido applications, that use [Devise](http://github.com/plataformatec/devise) for authentication.
+devise_cloudfuji_authenticatable provides single sign-on support for Cloudfuji applications, that use [Devise](http://github.com/plataformatec/devise) for authentication.
 It acts as a **replacement for the database_authenticatable option that devise provides**

-For applications running on Bushido, the authentication server provides the following user data:
+For applications running on Cloudfuji, the authentication server provides the following user data:

 * ido_id - a string that is unique to the user
 * email - user's email address